Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks

-We present the \textbf{MIND} (Mycoponically Integrated Network Device) platform, a dynamic multichannel extracellular recording platform for living mycelial networks (see Fig.~\ref{fig:overview_workflow}).
-By integrating the growth and recording systems, we advance the current state of the art through two MIND architectures.
-The MINDTube (Fig.~\ref{fig:overview_workflow}D) supports continuous mycelial growth on a cylindrical bioceramic substrate with four differential circumferential electrode channels, and the MINDPixel (Fig.~\ref{fig:overview_workflow}E) is designed to use discrete electrically isolated mycelial ``pixels'' on flat bioceramic disks with localized electrode pairs.
-These MIND systems sustained colonized \textit{Pleurotus ostreatus} mycelial networks, with extracellular recordings for more than 11 months at the time of this submission.
-Using MINDTube, we characterize the response characteristics of 14 input stimuli spanning the chemical, optical, mechanical, thermal, and biological domains.
-This was replicated in four additional fungal species from different phylogenetic clades using MINDTube.
-MINDPixel was also tested with visible white light as a controlled model stimulus, and our experiments calibrate morphology-specific intensity--response relationships and decode stimulus location, duration, and continuous trajectory from multichannel bioelectrical features.
-We also demonstrate the MIND platform's self-repair capabilities, further substantiating the long-term viability and real-world performance of these hybrid bioelectric devices.
+We present \textbf{MIND} (Mycoponically Integrated Network Device), a dynamic multichannel extracellular recording platform that addresses fungal sensing\Endparasplit requirements through an integrated growth and recording architecture (see Fig.~\ref{fig:overview_workflow}).
+A porous bioceramic substrate delivers nutrients to the mycelial layer by gravity-fed capillary perfusion, supporting sustained metabolic activity without substrate replacement\cite{Sanchez2026Mycoponics}.
+Stable electrode contact with the colonized surface enables differential extracellular recordings over long durations.
+Two architectures implement this principle.
+MINDTube (Fig.~\ref{fig:overview_workflow}D) supports continuous mycelial growth on a cylindrical bioceramic substrate with four differential circumferential electrode channels.
+MINDPixel (Fig.~\ref{fig:overview_workflow}E) uses flat bioceramic disks with discrete electrically isolated mycelial pixels and localized electrode pairs.
+These systems sustained colonized \textit{Pleurotus ostreatus} mycelial networks with extracellular recordings for more than 11 months at the time of this submission.
+Using MINDTube, we characterize bioelectrical responses to 14 input stimuli spanning chemical, optical, mechanical, thermal, and biological domains.
+We replicate the bioelectrical responses for four additional fungal species from different phylogenetic clades.
+Using MINDPixel, we calibrate morphology-specific intensity-response relationships and decode stimulus location, duration, and continuous trajectory from multichannel bioelectrical features.
+We further demonstrate self-repair after mechanical damage, linking long-term viability to functional recovery in living hybrid bioelectric devices.